hml230/exploring-lateness/README.md

 Some of the steps for mining the data included: computing average lateness per route and computing both passenger load factors and frequency-based metrics.

 Outliers are diverse, with lateness ranges from $-1400$ minutes to $1500$ minutes.
-For lateness, these values were possibly caused by structural issues rather than randomly occurred, so I capped these `lateness_minutes` values to $\pm 60$ minutes to ensure the distribution of the target population align with the problem.
+For lateness, these values were likely caused by structural issues rather than randomly occurred, so I capped these `lateness_minutes` values to $\pm 60$ minutes to ensure the distribution of the target population align with the problem.

 I then looked for any statistical relationships, correlations, or other relevant properties of the dataset that could influence bus lateness.